Hobby-SEG-Project/Hobby.github.io/README.md

 Team Member Names:

-Anojan Sivaranjan - Student Number 300406584
+Anojan Sivaranjan - Student Number XXXXXXXXX

-Abdurrahman Shearzad - Student Number 300436075
+Abdurrahman Shearzad - Student Number XXXXXXXXX

-Reda Abouali - Student Number 300449514
+Reda Abouali - Student Number XXXXXXXXX

-Yaorui Xu - Student Number: 300441616
+Yaorui Xu - Student Number: XXXXXXXXX

-Toyosi Bada - Student Number: 300406799
+Toyosi Bada - Student Number: XXXXXXXXX

+Emre Merter - Student Number: XXXXXXXXX

 Product Description: HobBee is an interactive app that matches users to their hobbies.
 By entering their preferred pastimes, users can view events nearby that correspond to thier respective hobbies and offers learning oppurtunites for those who want to discover new hobbies.
 HobBee is a new, innovative concept that gives people the chance to connect with like-minded individuals and allows them to discover something new about themselves.